A Quick Guide To Asset Protection Strategy In California

 Asset protection is a strategy for dealing with a litigious society.
 It's founded on the idea that assets held in your name can be confiscated by a judgment creditor, whereas assets held in someone else's name are more protected.

 In other words, assets owned by a limited liability firm or corporation do not belong to you personally.
 Therefore, they cannot be taken from you if you lose a case.
-However, in order to have those safeguards in place, you must follow all legal obligations, best practices, and filing requirements.
+However, to have those safeguards in place, you must follow all legal obligations, best practices, and filing requirements.

 What Can You Protect Your Assets From?